stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/warehouse/warehouses/index.md

       description: Specifies the minimum number of clusters for a multi-cluster warehouse
     - name: scaling_policy
       value: string
+      description: >-
-      description: 'Scaling policy of warehouse, possible scaling policies: STANDARD, ECONOMY'
+        Scaling policy of warehouse, possible scaling policies: STANDARD, ECONOMY
     - name: auto_suspend
       value: integer
       description: time in seconds before auto suspend
     - name: auto_resume
       value: string
+      description: >-
-      description: Specifies whether to automatically resume a warehouse when a SQL statement is submitted to it
+        Specifies whether to automatically resume a warehouse when a SQL statement is submitted to it
     - name: initially_suspended
       value: string
+      description: >-
-      description: Specifies whether the warehouse is created initially in the Suspended state
+        Specifies whether the warehouse is created initially in the Suspended state
     - name: resource_monitor
       value: string
+      description: >-
-      description: A Snowflake object identifier.
+        A Snowflake object identifier.
 If the identifier contains spaces or special characters, the entire string must be enclosed in double quotes.
         Identifiers enclosed in double quotes are also case-sensitive.
     - name: comment
       value: string
       description: Specifies a comment for the warehouse
     - name: enable_query_acceleration
       value: string
+      description: >-
-      description: Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources
+        Specifies whether to enable the query acceleration service for queries that rely on this warehouse for compute resources
     - name: query_acceleration_max_scale_factor
       value: integer
+      description: >-
-      description: Specifies the maximum scale factor for leasing compute resources for query acceleration.
+        Specifies the maximum scale factor for leasing compute resources for query acceleration.
 The scale factor is used as a multiplier based on warehouse size
     - name: max_concurrency_level
       value: integer
+      description: >-
-      description: Object parameter that specifies the concurrency level for SQL statements executed by a warehouse cluster
+        Object parameter that specifies the concurrency level for SQL statements executed by a warehouse cluster
     - name: statement_queued_timeout_in_seconds
       value: integer
+      description: >-
-      description: Object parameter that specifies the time, in seconds, a SQL statement can be queued on a warehouse before it is canceled by the system
+        Object parameter that specifies the time, in seconds, a SQL statement can be queued on a warehouse before it is canceled by the system
     - name: statement_timeout_in_seconds
       value: integer
+      description: >-
-      description: Object parameter that specifies the time, in seconds, after which a running SQL statement is canceled by the system
+        Object parameter that specifies the time, in seconds, after which a running SQL statement is canceled by the system
     - name: type
       value: string
+      description: >-
-      description: '[Deprecated] Type of warehouse, possible types: STANDARD, SNOWPARK-OPTIMIZED'
+        [Deprecated] Type of warehouse, possible types: STANDARD, SNOWPARK-OPTIMIZED
     - name: size
       value: string
+      description: >-
-      description: '[Deprecated] names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large'
+        [Deprecated] names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large
     - name: warehouse_credit_limit
       value: integer
       description: Credit limit that are can be executed by the warehouse.
     - name: target_statement_size
       value: string
+      description: >-
-      description: 'Names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large'
+        Names of size: X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large, 4X-Large, 5X-Large, 6X-Large

 ```
 </TabItem>